umbraco/UmbracoDocs/Reference/Security/Security-hardening/index-v9.md

 Not all packages will keep working if you rename your Umbraco folder.
 Please be aware of this risk and test it in your local environment first.
 :::

-By default the login page of Umbraco is available at the path /umbraco/.
-This page is the entrance to your installation and it’s considered a good practice to rename your path to a more secure path.
+By default, the login page of Umbraco is available at the path `/umbraco/`.
+This page is the entrance to your installation and it’s considered good practice to rename your path to a more secure path.
 This can be done by following these steps.

 1. Clean solution - This will delete the `wwwroot/umbraco` folder